 Ms. McDevitt continued by requesting clarification about funding.
 She indicated that the public does want to see monitoring funded and inquired about what was needed from the community to ensure this happens.
 USACE indicated that the FS, which includes the remedy selection, as well as the Proposed Plan, require public input, including the RAB and regulators.
 This is a process that is currently ongoing.

 NHDES asked what is the monitoring frequency of the “soil gas” boundary wells?
-WSP clarified that soil gas monitoring is conducted on a technicalneeds basis, there is no set schedule and it has been monitored with less frequency than previously as the concentrations have decreased.
+WSP clarified that soil gas monitoring is conducted on a technical-needs basis, there is no set schedule and it has been monitored with less frequency than previously as the concentrations have decreased.
 If the SVE system is turned back on, this will likely instigate more frequent sampling.
 WSP additionally clarified that a full synoptic round is typically done using the HAPSITE® which is a large effort, and that the sample points shown on figures are frequently nested locations, with multiple sampling points per location.
 WSP further clarified that winter events are extremely difficult due to the presence of vapors in the lines that freeze.
 NHDES clarified that only hitting boundary wells on a schedule would be a reduced effort compared to a full synoptic round and may be beneficial.

 Mr. Kane stated that follow-up questions can be submitted via email.
 Contact information provided below for questions: Christopher.g.kane@usace.army.mil or via phone 978-318-8025 (USACE PM).